 Friday, September 7, 2012

-the night started off fairly mellow and then a woman dressed as a go go dancer came up and joined us. she was on her way to her dancing gig at the local club but God seemed to have other plans for her evening. i'll call her samantha. now, how often do you have someone in a black pleather micro mini, black knee high boots and matching top that is quite provocative at your church gathering? not often i bet! most everyone took it in stride since hey we're on the street and we're in their turf and she was dressed for her gig after all. samantha was quite a funny woman and very talkative and lively. the great thing about being a part of a group that is missional is that we don't wait for people to come to us in a church building who probably have no interest in "going to church" anyway. rather, we go to them. we hang out where they hang out and try to love on them and share christ with them and serve them.
+the night started off fairly mellow and then a woman dressed as a go go dancer came up and joined us. she was on her way to her dancing gig at the local club but God seemed to have other plans for her evening. i'll call her samantha. now, how often do you have someone in a black pleather micro mini, black knee high boots and matching crop top that is quite provocative at your church gathering? not often i bet! most everyone took it in stride since hey we're on the street and we're in their turf and she was dressed for her gig after all. samantha was quite a funny woman and very talkative and lively. the great thing about being a part of a group that is missional is that we don't wait for people to come to us in a church building who probably have no interest in "going to church" anyway. rather, we go to them. we hang out where they hang out and love on them and share christ with them and serve them.

 a little later some of us went down the street to see who else wanted to come to our church gathering. each week we serve a meal and have a time for our leader antquan to preach the Word, and we invite those hanging out at the corner to join us. we don't have any chairs or anything we just sit on the curb in the parking lot or on the window sills at the laundromat that we meet in front of. a certain amount of activity and talking is expected, even during the sermon as we are meeting in a 7-11 parking lot after all. last night was one of the more interactive, and active, evenings though. about halfway into the sermon almost half of "the congregation" takes off and runs over to the sidewalk, including antquan our preacher! it seems a fight was about to break out and our friends from the street went over to defend their friend, and antquan of course went over to see if he could help prevent a fight. so, the rest of us are sort of on pause waiting for our preacher and much of our congregation to come back. i leaned over to holly, our urban missionary who regularly blogs about the street, and said "this is the craziest ministry" with a smile and we both laughed. fortunately, a fight did not break out and then everyone came back and the sermon resumed.